Issues

 • Childcare

-Childcare is an economic engine—fixing it helps parents work, helps kids thrive, and takes pressure off schools.
+Until childcare is affordable, schools become the default support system for families under strain.
+Childcare is an economic engine.
+Fixing it helps parents work, helps kids thrive, and takes pressure off schools.

 • Democracy Protection

 People should be able to vote without intimidation or manipulation, and communities should be represented fairly.
-I support policies that protect access, prevent interference, and move us toward fair districting so voters choose representatives—not the other way around.
+I support policies that protect access, prevent interference, and move us toward fair districting so voters choose representatives, not the other way around.

 • Public Schools & Teacher Support